 Late payments remain a major challenge for UK businesses, costing the economy an estimated £11 billion every year.
-After consulting from July to October last year, the government has now published its response setting out a range of proposed measures aimed at improving payment practices.
+Following consultation between July and October last year, the government has now published its response, outlining a range of proposed measures aimed at improving payment practices.

 So, what’s being proposed, and how might it affect you?